harper-rhett/harp-engine/docs/particles/particles.md

 - `ApplyMovement` Modifier: Tells the particle to move according to its position and velocity.
 Otherwise, particles will be static.
 - `AdjustColor` Modifier: To be updated when `ColorGradient` is introduced, this modifier changes the particles color from one to another over its lifetime.
 - `CreateBurst` Finalizer: Creates a burst of particles from another particle engine at death.

+If you find the built in customizations are not enough, they are all based on delegates and you can design your own.